logo for wingfieldaudio.com

 You may have wondered why our new speech samples have gaps of silence in them.
 We made them that way intentionally, in response to several customer requests for quieter -- even silent -- sound samples in order to assess the relative noise floor of each recorder.

 By "noise floor," I mean the background noise generated by the unit itself when it makes a recording.
+As you might have guessed, quieter is better when it comes to portable recorder noise.

 Portable Recorder Noise